Introduction to PostgreSQL log_statement

 Output:

-In above first example we are trying to set log_statement configuration parameter using db_test user, but db_test user have not privileges to set the options so it will issues the error.
-In second example we are trying to set log_statement configuration parameter using postgres user, this user have super user privileges to set the parameter in PostgreSQL.
+In the above first example, we are trying to set the log_statement configuration parameter using the db_test user, but the db_test user does not have privileges to set the options, so it will issues the error.
+In the second example, we are trying to set the log_statement configuration parameter using a postgres user, this user has super user privileges to set the parameter in PostgreSQL.

-- None: This option of log_statement is defined as doesn’t log any query in error log file.
-This is default configurations option of log_statement is available.
+- None: This option of log_statement is defined as doesn’t log any query in an error log file.
+This is the default configurations option of log_statement available.
 This is also defined as off the log_statement parameter.

-- All: This option is defined as log all the statement which was executed from user.
-It is logging DDL, DML and all the query language in PostgreSQL.
-We cannot enable this options in production environment because it will take high overhead on database to log all statement.
-It will log all queries which was fired from the database user.
+- All: This option is defined as log all the statements executed by the user.
+It logs DDL, DML, and all the query languages in PostgreSQL.
+We cannot enable these options in the production environment because it will take a high overhead on the database to log all statements.
+It will log all queries which were fired from the database user.

-Logging in PostgreSQL into error log file will occur when we have received message from database client or user.
+Logging in PostgreSQL into an error log file will occur when we have received a message from a database client or user.
 It will also include the bind parameter at the time of error reporting in PostgreSQL.

 Examples